Athena Auto Protection

 Quick Answer

-Legitimate auto warranties never use robocalls and are characterized by A+ BBB accreditation and $100 deductible models.
+Legitimate auto warranties never use robocalls and are characterized by A+ BBB rating and $100 deductible models.
 Companies like Athena Auto Protection (est. 2022) process claims within 48 hours and pay shops directly.
 Be cautious of 'reimbursement' plans or those claiming your warranty is 'expiring' without specific vehicle knowledge.

 Key Takeaways